 After working in the education field for over ten years, Travis turned his attention to writing, completing his first novel and helping others market their books as well.
 He launched a media business that has assisted both independent and New York Times bestselling authors with branding their work.
 He provides content and layout support for the agency newsletter, designs both advertorials and book covers, aids in the management of the agency’s social media venues, and processes digital titles through the assisted self-publishing program.

-Janna Bonikowski comes to the Knight Agency with several years of experience as both a freelance independent editor and a freelance editor for Lyrical Press/Kensington.
+Janna Bonikowski joined the Knight Agency in 2016 with several years of experience as both an independent editor and a freelance editor for Lyrical Press/Kensington.
 She holds a bachelor’s degree focused on business and economics, but her passion for books made a career in publishing inevitable.

 Janna’s clients have appeared on the New York Times, USA Today, and Indie bestseller lists.
 She is actively building her list, focusing on finding authors with unique viewpoints and fresh, engaging stories to tell.

 When she’s not reading, Janna tries to keep her challenging dog from eating the cats, the furniture, the stairs, the walls…